chrischizinski/SNR_R_Group/schedule.md

 Much of the lectures in this class will revolve around material available in these books:

-> Quinn, G. P.,and M. J.  Keough.
-2002.
-Experimental design and data analysis for biologists.
-Cambridge University Press.
+> Hilborn, R. and Mangel, M., 1997.
+The Ecological Detective: Confronting Models with Data (Vol. 28).
+Princeton University Press.

 and